github-linguist/linguist/CONTRIBUTING.md

 1. Create a branch for the release: `git checkout -b release-vxx.xx.xx`
 1. Make sure your local dependencies are up to date: `script/bootstrap`
 1. If grammar submodules have not been updated recently, update them: `git submodule update --remote`.
 If any submodules are updated,
+    1. update the `grammars.yml`: `script/grammar-compiler update -f`
     1. update the license cache: `script/licensed`
-    1. double check no problems found: `script/licensed status`
+    1. double check no license problems found: `script/licensed status`
-    1. confirm the updated grammars still compile and no new errors have been introduced: `bundle exec rake check_grammars`
+    1. confirm the updated grammars still compile and no new errors have been introduced and none have gone missing: `bundle exec rake check_grammars`
     1. verify and fix any problems identified in the two steps above
     1. commit all changes: `git commit -a`
 1. Ensure that samples are updated: `bundle exec rake samples`